clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 `Warning: React does not recognize the fetchPriority prop on a DOM element.
 If you intentionally want it to appear in the DOM as a custom attribute, spell it as lowercase fetchpriority instead.`
 - FIX: `pnpm update next@^13`

+## 358. logo and styling

+## 359. featured posts
+- pages/index.js uses featured-posts
+- components/home-page/featured-posts.js -> uses posts-grid which renders post-items.
+- posts/post-grid -> this will be used in "featured posts" and "all posts" -> renders post-items
+- posts/post-item -> note: image fit is not right... fix -> Image should get `layout="responsive"`

 ---

 # Section 20 - Deploying Nextjs apps